open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/exporters.md

 }
 ```

-To try out the exporters quickly, you can run Jaeger with OTLP enabled in a
+To see the traces exported quickly, you can run Jaeger with OTLP enabled in a
 docker container:

 ```shell